 Jewish tradition believes in burying the body as soon after the death as possible, as a mark of respect.
-After the funeral, a seven-day period of mourning, known as sitting Shiva, is held at the home of the mourners.
+After the funeral, seven days of mourning, known as sitting Shiva, is held at the home of the mourners.
 Friends and community members bring prayers, condolences, and support.
 All normal activities are suspended for the mourners to fully concentrate on their grief so that they will be better prepared to re-enter life at the end of this period.

-Throughout the period of shiva, friends, and relatives bring food to the mourners to eliminate the need for them to think about preparing meals.
+Throughout Shiva, friends, and relatives bring food to the mourners to eliminate the need for them to think about preparing meals.
 Those closest to the family will organize dinner preparations for the mourners.
-Friends and acquaintances will often bring cookies, cakes, fruit and other food.
+Friends and acquaintances will often bring cookies, cakes, fruit, and other food.

-You don't need an invitation to visit at a Shiva.
+You don't need an invitation to visit during a Shiva.
 All visitors offering condolences are welcome to attend.
 However, keep in mind that it is not Jewish custom to bring or send flowers as one might at a Christian funeral.
 Jewish tradition encourages mourning and discourages efforts to cheer-up the mourners.
 Donations to selected charities in memory of the deceased are appropriate.

 According to the Islamic tradition, Muslims are encouraged to accompany the funeral procession to the grave.
 They must offer condolences and comfort to the bereaved.
-However, while doing this one should be mindful to say things that help the bereaved to accept God's will.
+However, while doing this one should be mindful of saying things that help the bereaved to accept God's will.
 Comments to the bereaved should be short and tasteful, being careful not to say anything that would be offensive.
 Finally, excessive wailing, shrieking, and demonstrative mourning is forbidden.

 The allowed mourning period for a deceased Muslim is three days, except in the case of a widow mourning her husband, in which case she may mourn four months and 10 days.

 It is recommended that one leave after offering the family condolences and offers of assistance.
-However, in practice, some families will hold gatherings offering food and drink to visitors during that three day period.
+However, in practice, some families will hold gatherings providing food and drink to visitors during those three days.